ROBERT BLOCH OFFICIAL WEBSITE

 France: Marabout ("Matriarchie Suivi de La Fourmilière"); pb 1975

-France: NEO ("La Fourmilière: Suivi de Matriarchie"); pb 1983
+France: NEO ("La Fourmilière: Suivi de Matriarchie"); pb 1983 (with This Crowded Earth)

 Italy: Mondadori ("Donne di tutto il mondo"); Urania magazine #1143; 1990 (Also contains This Crowded Earth, an essay by Giuseppe Lippi, and interview of Bloch by Michael Brennen and Giuseppe Lippi